sm107-uiuc/fetch-backend/README.md

 ~ npm ci
 ```

-This installs dependencies (lodash and csv2json)
+This installs dependencies (lodash and csv2json and jest)

 ## Execution instructions